mnikitha1408/nikitha-portfolio/final_project.md

 ## Structure
 I want to take the audience through a journey as follows,
 * First, I want to establish the pervasiveness and strength of social media.
-* Then, some information about how many people get their news from social media.
+* Then, some statistics about the number of people getting their news (and trusting it) from social media.
-* Walk the audience through some examples: Case studies - the 2016 US Elections & Covid vaccine.
+* Walk the audience through some examples: Case studies - the 2016 US Elections & the Covid-19 pandemic.
 * Conclusion - How can we combat misinformation?
 What is Big Tech doing about it?
 What can governments do?

 ## Initial Sketches